Kokoro-Doctor/backend-modular/docs/docs_api/abha-lambda.md

 **Service call:** `hip_client.post_to_url(data_push_url, payload, hip_id=hip_id, request_id=<new UUID>)`

-**Encryption:** ECDH Curve25519 key exchange against the HIU's public key from step 16.
-Each FHIR bundle is AES-GCM encrypted.
+**Encryption:** ECDH over BouncyCastle's short-Weierstrass `curve25519` (**not** RFC 7748 X25519 — see the encryption note at the top of Phase 3) against the HIU's public key from step 16.
+Each FHIR bundle is AES-256-GCM encrypted.
 The HIP's own ephemeral public key + nonce (`keyMaterial`) is sent alongside so the HIU can derive the same shared secret and decrypt.

+A fresh key pair + nonce is generated **per push session** and never reused.
+The scheme derives a single (AES key, IV) per session and reuses it across every entry in that push — ABDM's design, safe only because the key material is ephemeral.

-> **Current status:** The encryption module (`app/abdm/data_encryption.py`) is now implemented (real X25519 ECDH + AES-256-GCM).
-The push therefore completes and the `AbdmTransactions` row reaches `COMPLETED`. **Caveat:** until `_build_fhir_bundle()` is replaced with real clinical-record assembly, the encrypted payload contains a placeholder (empty) FHIR bundle — wire it to Kokoro's clinical store before certification.
+> **Current status:** Encryption is implemented and validated against ABDM's reference CLI. **Caveat:** until `_build_fhir_bundle()` is replaced with real clinical-record assembly, the encrypted payload contains a placeholder (empty) FHIR bundle — wire it to Kokoro's clinical store before certification.

 **Body Kokoro sends to HIU:**